-A surgical site infection, referred to as SSI, is a complication resulting from surgery.
+A surgical site infection (SSI) is a complication resulting from surgery.
 An infection may develop following any kind of surgery.
-SSI’s can develop when germs get in the surgical wound.
-Nationwide Children's Hospital measures SSI for heart, back, and brain surgeries, because these kinds of operations are particularly prone to infection.
+SSIs can develop when germs get in the surgical wound.

-As part of the CHCA group reduction effort, Nationwide Children's Hospital collects information on the proper timing and dose of antibiotics and proper pre-surgical skin preparation (hair removal with clippers and skin cleanser).
+As part of the CHCA group reduction effort, we collect information on proper timing and doses or antibiotics and proper pre-surgical skin preparation.

-The surgical site infection measure is calculated as the number of infections for every 100 surgical procedures.
-An infection is considered related to surgery if it develops within 30 days following surgery or within one year if an implant is involved.
+An infection is considered related to surgery if it occurs within 30 days following surgery ( or one year if an implant is involved).

 We implemented "Operation Takeoff" as a method to reduce surgical site infections.

 Once the checklist is complete, the surgery is "cleared for takeoff".